 In 2006 he appeared on Christie Hennessy’s ‘Platinum Collection’ singing on the opening track 'Love's Great Pretender', appearing that same year on Kezi Silverstone's album 'Whatever It Takes'.

 In 2010 he played acoustic guitar for the Stephen Savage 'Legacy' Hollywood film soundtrack.

 His fourth album 'Be Myself' was released in 2013 featuring Brendan Power on harmonica, Dylan Howe on drums, Scott Firth on bass, Shanks Putwain on percussion, Alle Pearse on keyboards, Chris Newland on lead guitar, Dal Shields & Sandra Shields on backing vocals, engineered by Andy Le Vien at RMS Studios.

-A track from that album called 'Daddy I Know What You Mean', received lots of airplay on the BBC Radios Dave Cash Show.
+A track from that album called 'Daddy I Know What You Mean', received lots of airplay including the Dave Cash BBC Show.

-Chris also remixed & remastered his old live favourite 'But The Neighbours Ain't' featuring BJ Cole on pedal steel, Mark Feltham (Nine Below Zero) on harmonica, Liam Grundy (Scotty Moore Band/James Burton Band) on piano & Dylan Howe (Wilko Johnson) on drums.
+Chris also remixed & remastered his old live favourite 'But The Neighbours Ain't' featuring BJ Cole on pedal steel, Mark Feltham (Nine Below Zero) on harmonica, Liam Grundy (Scotty Moore Band/Billy Swan Band) on piano & Dylan Howe (Wilko Johnson) on drums.

 He released a Christmas single in 2015 called 'My Christmas Party (Elvis is Coming)'.